 Private student loan lenders offering relief

-Below is a list of private lenders that are offering some kind of relief to borrowers as of Nov.
-19, 2020.
+Below is a list of private lenders that are offering some kind of relief to borrowers as of Jan.
+19, 2022.
 If your lender is not listed here, we recommend checking your lender’s website or reaching out by phone.

 - CommonBond borrowers can apply for natural disaster forbearance, which won’t count toward standard forbearance limits.
-The online lender is waiving late fees and allowing private student loan borrowers to postpone payments through the end of the national emergency declaration.
+The online lender is waiving late fees and allowing private student loan borrowers to postpone payments in one-month increments through the end of the national emergency declaration.
 Loans will continue accruing interest, but you won’t pay fees to join the program.

-- Discover private student loan borrowers can call the bank at 800-223-5614 to discuss hardship options.
+- Discover private student loan borrowers can call the bank at 800-788-3368 to discuss hardship options.

 - Sallie Mae borrowers can chat with the lender about private student loans online or by calling 833-558-6577 to see what assistance options may make sense for them.

 Student loan refinance interest rates plunged to record lows in 2020 and 2021, prompting some borrowers to wonder if it’s worth it to refinance.
 If you have private student loans, you don’t have to worry about some of the drawbacks, so it may be a no-brainer if you can get better terms than what you have now.

 But if you have federal loans, you’ll want to think twice, at least until current coronavirus relief measures expire.

 Pros of refinancing